spirit-moon-fly/CAL/README.md

 ## Dependencies

-- Dependencies can be installed using `requirements.txt`.
+- Dependencies can be installed using `requirements.txt` and python3.8.

 ## Quick start for CAL